nikitavoloboev/data/networking/networking.md

 ## Notes

 - `127.0.0.1` is localhost.
+- Can go to `Network` tab to see details about requests and why they failed if they did fail.
+Can view headers etc

 ## Links

 - [gRPC for Web Clients](https://github.com/grpc/grpc-web#readme)
 - [Clash](https://github.com/Dreamacro/clash) - Rule based tunnel in Go.
 - [WebTTY](https://github.com/maxmcd/webtty) - Share a terminal session over WebRTC.